justmelson/Master_Thesis/README.md

-# Master_Thesis

-Nonlinear endogenoues learning model
+# Nonlinear endogenoues learning model

 Run file "import_data.py" to import and create data files for the model